 There is no clear answer when it comes to the top tube length – what matters most is how comfortable you feel on your bike.

-However, there are some general guidelines that can help you estimate the negative rise of an MTB frame.
+However, some general guidelines can help you estimate the negative rise of an MTB frame.
 The negative rise is the distance from the ground to the top tube of the bike.

 A shorter top tube will result in a higher negative rise, while a longer top tube will result in a lower negative rise.